revaturetim/drudgesource/readme.txt

 5. Consider a single DataObject method that can beginAll, EndAll, and truncateAll;
 6. BUG!
 DataObject doesn't save content field of the Page class.
 It doesn't write title, or keywords;
 7. Get rid of type variable in Data interface.
 Make it all Page objects;
-8. Consider using enum for DataObjects so you can treat them all under one enum;
 9. Make more efficient P.getKeywords method;
 10. Improve respect robots!
 It hangs for some reason;
 11. BUG!
 Why does it store unencoded links?